Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

  - Unzip this file to the local disk drive of a Windows Machine.
  - Open the file **HealthCareGenerator.exe.config** and modify the following AppSettings
     - EventHubName : Enter the name used to create the Azure Event Hub (not the Event Hub Namespace).
-    - EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* that was [collected](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/eventhub2.PNG?token=AKE1nTMdNyLOAmJjatV1hPHM4wQegojgks5ZLgLuwA%3D%3D) after creating the Azure Event Hub.
+    - EventHubConnectionString : Enter the value of *CONNECTION STRING -PRIMARY KEY* (not the PRIMARY KEY value) that was [collected](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/eventhub2.PNG?token=AKE1nTMdNyLOAmJjatV1hPHM4wQegojgks5ZLgLuwA%3D%3D) after creating the Azure Event Hub.
     - StorageAccountName: Enter the value of *STORAGE ACCOUNT NAME* that was [collected](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?token=AKE1nb5k9XP4_eSxJ9Qlluwc4ucw5imKks5ZLgMLwA%3D%3D) after creating the Azure Storage account.
-    - StorageAccountKey: Enter the value of *PRIMARY ACCESS KEY* that was collected after creating the Azure Storage account.
+    - StorageAccountKey: Enter the value of *PRIMARY ACCESS KEY* that was [collected](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?token=AKE1nb5k9XP4_eSxJ9Qlluwc4ucw5imKks5ZLgMLwA%3D%3D) after creating the Azure Storage account.
 	- Save and close **HealthCareGenerator.exe.config**
  - Double click the file **HealthCareGenerator.exe** to start data generation.
 This will open a console and show messages as data are streamed from the local computer into the event hub **healthcareeh**.
     ***NOTE:*** The PowerBI Dashboards (see HotPath) will only be dynamically updated when this generator is running.